 Welcome to the neighbourhood

-Part of Les Quartiers du Canal, Griffintown is a neighbourhood of Montréal located west of the part of Old Montréal known as the Cité Multimédia.
+Part of Les Quartiers du Canal, Griffintown is a neighbourhood of Montréal located west the Ville-Marie neighbourhood, southwest of the downtown core.
 It’s delineated by the Bonaventure Expressway on the east and reaches northward to Notre-Dame Street.
 Westward it reaches to Des Seigneurs Street, and southward, it stops at the beautiful Lachine Canal, across from which is Pointe-Saint-Charles.